Google Gemini 3.5 Pro: What did NOT happen on 17 July – and why vendor diversification is mission-critical

 ### Why is Google scrapping the Gemini 2.5 Pro architecture entirely?

-Official reasoning cites fundamental gaps in mathematical reasoning, SVG generation and image quality that cannot be addressed through fine-tuning.
+Official reasoning cites fundamental gaps in mathematical reasoning, SVG generation and recursive tool-calling that cannot be addressed through fine-tuning.
 TechTimes refers to architectural weaknesses requiring a rebuild from the ground up.

 ### What does the delay mean for Swiss enterprises with AI projects?

-Anyone waiting for Gemini 3.5 Pro loses at least six weeks of time-to-value.
+Anyone waiting for Gemini 3.5 Pro loses at least two months of time-to-value (June → August).
 The lesson: vendor diversification is risk management.
 Production systems should run on stable, available models, not on announced features.

 ### How much does the architecture rebuild cost Google?